dburugupalli/chatter/README.md

 * Redis-json as the middle layer.
 * React and material UI for frontend development
 * Session Based user management using cookies
+* Terraform to provision infrastructure
+* Kubernetes cluster on AWS
+* Logging using ELK stack
+* Monitoring using Prometheus
+* Continuous Integration to Docker Hub (A new image is created and deployed to docker hub)
+* Ingress Controller using NGINX
+* Application scaling based on number of clients
 <!-- vim-markdown-toc -->

 #### Application Architecture
 <!-- vim-markdown-toc GFM -->
 ![alt text](https://github.com/dburugupalli/chatter/blob/feature/helmcharts/Application%20Architecture.png)
 <!-- vim-markdown-toc -->